marvel308/mkolman.github.io/_posts/2020-07-07-relativistic_doppler.md

 class="velocityLabel">0</span>% the speed of light.
 But it is how this image displayed on an RGB screen would look like._

-Above you can experiment with the premise of the questions.
+Above you can experiment with the premise of the title.
 It can help you get a feeling for what are the velocities involved at which colors start to change.
-You might even be able to answer the title question but read on if you want to understand it as well.
+You might even be able to answer the question but read on if you want to understand that answer as well.

 # What even is color?